Mark Z. Jacobson: Soot and aerosol

 Jacobson, as a PhD student at UCLA under Richard P. Turco, began computer model development in 1990 with the development of algorithms for what is now called GATOR-GCMOM (Gas, Aerosol, Transport, Radiation, General Circulation, Mesoscale, and Ocean Model).
 This model simulates air pollution, weather, and climate from the local to global scale.
 Zhang (2008, pp. 2901, 2902) calls Jacobson's model "the first fully-coupled online model in the history that accounts for all major feedbacks among major atmospheric processes based on first principles."

 Several of the individual computer code solvers Jacobson developed for GATOR-GCMOM include the gas and aqueous chemistry ordinary differential equations solvers SMVGEAR and SMVGEAR II, alongside a slew of other related and different modules, The GATOR-GCMOM model has incorporated these processes and has evolved over several decades.

 One of the most important fields of research that Jacobson has added to, with the aid of GATOR-GCMOM, is re-defining the range of values on exactly how much diffuse tropospheric black carbon from fossil fuel, biofuel, and biomass burning affects the climate.
 Unlike greenhouse gases, black carbon absorbs solar radiation.
 It then converts the solar energy to heat, which is re-emitted to the atmosphere.
 Without such absorption, much of the sunlight would potentially reflect back out to space since it would have struck a more reflective surface.
-Therefore, as a whole, soot affects the planets albedo, a unit of reflectance.
+Therefore, as a whole, soot affects the planet's albedo, a unit of reflectance.
 On the other hand, greenhouse gases warm the atmosphere by trapping thermal-infrared heat radiation that is emitted by the surface of the Earth.